 This the fundamental goal of the attacker.
 You move forwards and hit the defender at least at the same time, or run them off the end of the piste.
 Rule 2 and Rule 3.

-There’s a lot of complexity here but it boils down to these three things:
+There’s a lot of complexity here but it come down to essentially three things:

 - Launch your attack.